 Back inside, a staircase goes up to the first floor and its five attractive, very comfortable bedrooms.
 Mattresses are high quality, sheets are smooth cotton and there are double feather pillows.
 In wardrobes, you’ll find bathrobes and slippers.

 All bedrooms have their own bathroom.
-Note that the fifth and final bedroom, suitable for two children, can only be accessed through the fourth, double bedroom.
+The fourth, double bedroom, has a door connecting it to the fifth and final bedroom, suitable for two children.

 The accommodation is consummately pleasing inside, although the Andalucian climate is likely to see you outside a great deal of the time.
 Whether on the main terrace with its swing seat and views of the valley and the orange and olive orchard below which belongs to the property, in the rear patio and gazebo, and especially in the pool garden.